Sleep Apnea Treatment – Ormond Beach, FL

 Sleep apnea occurs when you cease breathing for 10 seconds or more as a result of a blocked airway.
 When this happens, your brain is triggered in a way that will allow it to alert your body to its need to breathe.
 This often results in a person waking up gasping or choking for air.
 This can happen once or hundreds of times each night, causing an individual’s blood pressure to rise and fall over and over again.
 This is a dangerous cycle that if left untreated, can lead to a heart attack or stroke.

-How is Snoring Related to Sleep Apnea?
+How Is Snoring Related to Sleep Apnea?

 As we mentioned earlier, sleep apnea happens when an airway becomes blocked.
 When a person snores, the soft tissues and throat collapse, partially blocking your airway.
 While chronic snoring is one of the leading symptoms of sleep apnea, it doesn’t always mean that if you snore, you have sleep apnea.
 Snoring is often associated with people who may be obese or overweight, which can also contribute to an increased chance of developing sleep apnea.